It seems to me that there is a similarity between Rheumatoid Arthritis,

 progressively worse - he called it management.
 Now I've read enough and

-of fire would be some form of natural therapy.
-He mentioned the name of
+line of fire would be some form of natural therapy.
+He mentioned the

-the drug that he was prescribing, and I asked him about side effects.
-He
+name of the drug that he was prescribing, and I asked him about side

-said that in rare cases you could go blind.
-I laughed nervously for a minute
+effects.
+He said that in rare cases you could go blind.
+I laughed nervously

-right up until he said I did.
-In my mind, at that moment, it was like he had
+didn't have it right up until he said I did.
+In my mind, at that moment, it was

-actually handed me a ticket and said, “Now here, this is what you have for
+like he had actually handed me a ticket and said, “Now here, this is what

-can help me walk, but I won't be able to see where I'm walking to".
-I got into
+you can help me walk, but I won't be able to see where I'm walking to".
+I

-my friend’s car and said, "That guy’s a lunatic" and burst into tears.I went
+got into my friend’s car and said, "That guy’s a lunatic" and burst into

 He had a pen, which was floating above the desk, and I asked how it